Prapthi564/MPPC23-Power-Apps/lab3/README.md

 - Create your first pipeline
 - Run the deployment to the QA environment
+- Test if the solution was correctly deployed to QA

 ### Congratulations! you have successfully completed this lab, please click on **Next** to continue with the next lab